Mykhailo-Seniutovych/fast-livo-mapping/README.md

   * [run.sh](https://github.com/Mykhailo-Seniutovych/fast-livo-mapping/blob/master/scripts/run.sh) to run the image.
   * [launch_demo.sh](https://github.com/Mykhailo-Seniutovych/fast-livo-mapping/blob/master/scripts/launch_demo.sh)
   this script is run from whithin the docker container and launches everything - gazebo, PX4 bridge and fast_livo2 node
-* The [PX4 overrides](https://github.com/Mykhailo-Seniutovych/fast-livo-mapping/tree/master/px4_overrides/Tools/simulation/gz) folder contains model of the rover of the rover with a camera and lidar sensors setup and forest map with a ground plane.
+* The [PX4 overrides](https://github.com/Mykhailo-Seniutovych/fast-livo-mapping/tree/master/px4_overrides/Tools/simulation/gz) folder contains a model
+of the rover with a camera and lidar sensors set up and forest map with a ground plane.
 It's called overrides because the SDF files were copied from PX4 repository and slightly modified.

 # Local Run